johnsonsirv/pedalshop.com/model-summary.md

 - Association
     - Belongs to a User
     - Belongs to a Product
-    - Has many Order Items
+    - Has many OrderItems

 ### ProductPart
-- Purpose: join table that associates a Product with its corresponding Part.
-This allows each Product to have multiple Parts associated with it, enabling customization based on the parts available for a particular product type.
+- Purpose: associates a Product with its corresponding Part.
+This allows to have Product with custom parts
 - Fields
     - Refer to: [Table ProductPart](schema.md#table-productparts-join-table)
 - Association
     - Belongs to Product
     - Belongs to Part
+    - Has many ProductPartOptions

 ### ProductPartOptions
-- Purpose:  designed to create associations between Parts and their specific PartOptions within the context of a particular Product.
-This means that for each Part of a product, there could be several PartOptions available for selection.
+- Purpose: associates a Part with its specific PartOptions within the context of a particular Product.
 - Fields
     - Refer to: [Table ProductPartOption](schema.md#table-productpartoptions-join-table)
 - Association